PravinRF7/365_days_of_coding/README.md

 Goals:

-Code daily for 365 days.
+#Code daily for 365 days.
-Solve a variety of programming problems.
+#Solve a variety of programming problems.
-Work on personal projects to apply and enhance my skills.
-Document my coding journey and lessons learned.
+#Document my coding journey and lessons learned.